Ahmadu Bello University: Later development

 Beginning in the early 1980s, the university was hit with sharply reduced funding as the International Monetary Fund and World Bank imposed their Structural Adjustment Programme on the country.
 The value of the Nigeria's currency plummeted in relation to others and staff salaries reduced in real terms.
 Funding for premises, library acquisitions, and other resources was curtailed.
 Competition for students, staff and funding with other national institutions in what had been a rapidly expanding university system increased.

-During a peaceful May 1986 university rally against implementation of the Structural Adjustment Programme, security forces killed 20 demonstrators and bystanders.
+During a peaceful May 1986 university rally against implementation of the Nigerian government austerity policy called the Structural Adjustment Programme, security forces killed 20 demonstrators and bystanders.
 Over the years, ABU has been affected by national political instability.
 The very fact of ABU's strikingly "national character" (in drawing students and staff from an unusually broad range of Nigeria's regional, ethnic and religious communities) might be the reason the institution is inclined to internal instability.
 Hence, ABU has been among Nigeria's universities that have suffered most from closures.